I often hear my students or the seamstresses around me say:

 before starting your project

-4. Learn to control the pressure on the pedal to adjust the machine speed (the speed can be surprising!)
+4. Learn to control the pressure on the pedal to adjust the machine’s speed (the speed can be surprising!)

-5. Check well the type of needles to use for your serger model and strictly follow the type when purchasing needles.
+5. Check carefully the type of needles to use for your serger model and make sure to stick to that type when buying needles.

-6. Don’t forget to regularly change your needles.
+6. Don’t forget to change your needles regularly.

 7. Regularly clean your serger with a brush to remove all the dust that clogs the mechanisms.

-At the workshop, I chose to offer tee-shirt courses.
-We chose a simple tee-shirt/sweatshirt model with a round neckline; it is the easiest neckline to make!
+At the workshop, I chose to offer t-shirt courses.
+We picked a simple t-shirt/sweatshirt pattern with a round neckline—it’s the easiest neckline to make!

-There are many patterns like the Essentiel by Coralie Bijasson or the Marion by Atelier des premières...
+There are many patterns like Coralie Bijasson's Essentiel or Atelier des premières' Marion...
 The choice is plentiful!

-1. Start by assembling the shoulders, not forgetting to add a bit of laminette.
-Feel free to read my article about laminette on the blog
+1. Start by assembling the shoulders, remembering to add a bit of stay tape.
+Feel free to read my article about stay tape on the blog.

-2. Assemble the sleeves by placing them right sides together at the armhole you just created by assembling the shoulders.
+2. Assemble the sleeves by placing them right sides together at the armhole you just created by joining the shoulders.

-3. Assemble the sides and close the sleeves in a single seam.
+3. Assemble the sides and close the sleeves with a single seam.

 4. Assemble the neckline with the overlocker (you can baste this step for more precision)